litec-lectures/litec-workspace/setup/07_DockerSetup.md

 ---
 author: hasp
-date: 20240420
+date: 20240928
-version: 0.2
+draft: maybe!
 ---

-# Docker Desktop @ Win10/11 Install (with WSL2)
+# Docker @ Win10/11 Install (with WSL2)

 > We won't use Docker Desktop, instead we will install everything within WSL (Windows Subsystem for Linux).

 ## Prerequisites

-1. Windows 10 should have all the latest updates installed (at least Version 22H2)
+1. Windows should have all the latest updates installed!
 2. VS Code with Remote-Extensionpack plugin (ms-vscode-remote.vscode-remote-extensionpack) is installed.
    - install VS code: `winget install vscode`
    - install plugin: `code --install-extension ms-vscode-remote.vscode-remote-extensionpack` - a meta-package for: